 Last Wednesday, Wells Fargo and Harris Interactive released a poll with this depressing headline: “Saving for Retirement Not Happening for a Third of Middle Class.”

-The poll quizzed more than 1,000 Americans between the ages of 25 and 75 with median household incomes of $63,000 — not rich but not poor, the very definition of middle class.
+The poll quizzed more than 1,000 Americans between the ages of 25 and 75 with median household incomes of $63,000.
+Not rich but not poor, but the very definition of middle class.

 Among the depressing statistics…

 - 34 percent are “not currently contributing anything to a 401(k),” even though contributions are tax-free and are often matched impressively by employers.